The right technology in the right hands.

 Tracking vessel movements in the nation's largest port complex has come a long way since the early 1900's.
 Back then, "lookouts” spotted arriving ships from coastal hilltops and “runners” raced on horseback to advise a number of shipping agents scattered around the growing harbor communities of Long Beach and San Pedro.

 Today, with literally thousands of stakeholders monitoring the flow of billions of dollars in worldwide commerce through our harbor complex, the Marine Exchange is at the cutting edge of technology.
-We're pioneering new ways to improve safety and bring vital information to an international community of shippers, agents and millions of their customers with "a need to know."
+We're pioneering new ways to improve the safety, security, efficiency, reliability, and environmental soundness of the port complex and Southern California, and bring vital information to an international community of shippers, agents, and millions of their customers with "a need to know."

 This is where we'll showcase much of that technology, and share with you some of the expertise we've gained over the years since 1923, when the Marine Exchange first began tracking vessel movements in Los Angeles harbor.